EchoVLA: Robotic Vision-Language-Action Model with Synergistic Declarative Memory for Mobile Manipulation: Abstract

 \section{Abstract}

 Recent progress in Vision–Language–Action (VLA) models has enabled embodied agents to interpret multimodal instructions and perform complex tasks.
-However, existing VLAs are mostly confined to short-horizon, table-top manipulation, lacking the memory and reasoning capability required for long-horizon mobile manipulation, where agents must coordinate navigation and manipulation under changing spatial contexts.
-In this work, we present EchoVLA, a memory-aware VLA model for long-horizon mobile manipulation.
+However, existing VLAs are mostly confined to short-horizon, table-top manipulation, lacking the memory and reasoning capability required for mobile manipulation, where agents must coordinate navigation and manipulation under changing spatial contexts.
+In this work, we present EchoVLA, a memory-aware VLA model for mobile manipulation.
 EchoVLA incorporates a synergistic declarative memory inspired by the human brain, consisting of a scene memory that maintains a collection of spatial–semantic maps and an episodic memory that stores task-level experiences with multimodal contextual features.
-During both training and inference, the two memories are individually stored, updated, and retrieved based on current observations, task history, and instructions, and their retrieved representations are fused via coarse- and fine-grained attention to guide mobile–arm diffusion policies.
-To support large-scale training and evaluation, we further introduce MoMani, an automated benchmark that generates expert-level long-horizon trajectories through multimodal large language model (MLLM)–guided planning and feedback-driven refinement, supplemented with real-robot demonstrations.
-Experiments in simulated and real-world settings show that EchoVLA improves long-horizon performance, reaching 0.52 SR on manipulation/navigation and 0.31 on mobile manipulation, exceeding $\pi_{0.5}$ by +0.08 and +0.11.
+The two memories are individually stored, updated, and retrieved based on current observations, task history, and instructions, and their retrieved representations are fused via coarse- and fine-grained attention to guide base–arm diffusion policies.
+To support large-scale training, we further introduce MoMani, an automated benchmark that generates expert-level trajectories through multimodal large language model (MLLM)–guided planning and feedback-driven refinement, supplemented with real-robot demonstrations.
+Comprehensive simulated and real-world results demonstrate that EchoVLA substantially improves overall performance, e.g., it achieves the highest success rates of 0.52 on manipulation/navigation tasks and 0.31 on mobile manipulation tasks in simulation, exceeding the strong baseline $\pi_{0.5}$ by +0.20 and +0.11, respectively.